jeffmayn/OpenGL-3D-Space-Game/README.md

 <hr>
 <b>INSTALLATION:</b><br>
 -------------------------------------------------------------<br>
-Works only linux systems.
+Works only on linux systems.
 When you have cloned this repository to your computer open a terminal and type:

 1: cmake .<br>